Bill Cosby victim settles defamation suit with ex-prosecutor

 - Say goodbye to the viaduct and hello to the new tunnel at events this weekend

-The 81-year-old Cosby is serving a three- to 10-year prison term after the case was reopened and he was convicted at trial this spring.
+“This is outrageous that a victim of a crime could be treated this same way — twice — by the same man,” Troiani said at the time.

+A new prosecutor arrested Cosby in 2015 after documents from her 2005 civil suit against Cosby were unsealed, revealing Cosby’s damaging testimony about sexual encounters with Constand and others.
+He was convicted this year of sexually assaulting Constand and is serving a three- to 10-year sentence at a state prison near Philadelphia.

-Castor and his lawyers did not immediately return messages.
+Castor and his lawyers did not immediately return messages late Thursday.